Jesús Cisneros

-Jesús Cisneros (born 18 March 1979) is a Peruvian football manager and former player who played as a goalkeeper.
+Jesús Eduardo Cisneros Ríos (born 18 March 1979) is a Peruvian football coach and former player who played as a goalkeeper.
 He is the current goalkeeper coach of Cienciano.

 Club career

-Jesús Cisneros started his career in the 2000 Torneo Descentralizado season with Unión Minas.
+Cisneros started his career in the 2000 Torneo Descentralizado season with Unión Minas.

 He then played for Estudiantes de Medicina in the 2002 season.

 The following season, he joined Alianza Lima, but was only there for one season.

 Then in January 2004 Cisneros joined Cienciano.